-This is in contrast to the position in respect of cross-border insolvencies involving companies within the EU (including, as of the time of writing, the UK).
-A "group coordinator" can be appointed in such proceedings, to coordinate proceedings in a number of jurisdictions and generally preside over them (albeit that the proceedings themselves will still be conducted by the office-holders appointed to the various insolvent companies).
+This is in contrast to the position in respect of cross-border insolvencies involving companies within the EU.
+A "group co-ordinator" can be appointed in such proceedings, to co-ordinate proceedings in a number of jurisdictions and generally preside over them (albeit that the proceedings themselves will still be conducted by the office-holders appointed to the various insolvent companies).